jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Ideologues from everywhere on the political spectrum will (eventually) learn they don't need to take themselves so seriously, burden themselves so much, or sell their services so aggressively.
 Like a boxing coach, or speech pathologist, each can improve their chosen techniques and tools and let people come to them as needed.

 But for now, the biggest obstacle to mixed-ideological politics is the same as it was for mixed-martial arts.
-Ideological pundits, teachers, and commentators don't realize the value of mix and match philosophy, so they tell great stories why their beliefs, techniques, and rulebooks are the single source of truth inside echo chambers.
-To achieve mixed-ideological politics, we must escape the spell of ideological echo chambers by understanding why great stories capture our attention so easily.
+Ideological pundits, teachers, and commentators don't realize the value of a mix and match philosophy, so they tell great stories why their beliefs, techniques, and rulebooks are the single source of truth inside echo chambers.
+To achieve mixed-ideological politics, we must escape the spell of ideological echo chambers by understanding why buy into great stories so easily.

 ## Cinderella

-- how to see through echo chambers so we can mix and match them.

-The classic fairytale _Cinderella_ is a great example of how to hook an audience.
+The classic fairytale _Cinderella_ knows how to hook an audience.

 The movie tells the story of a pretty, diligent, and kind-hearted country girl named Cinderella.
 An unloved orphan, she lives with her wicked stepmother and two spoiled stepsisters.
 Jealous of her beauty, Cinderella's step family antagonize her amibitions, belittle her abilities, and force her to do all the house chores.
 With only the local animals for companionship, the lonely teenager dreams of a better life and a chance to find happiness.

 Cinderella is ecstatic when the King announces he's hosting an extravagent ball to find a bride for his charming son.
 Filled with excitement, Cinderella's friends help her sew a dress for what's sure to be the most wonderful night of her life.

-But, just before departing for the party, her evil family forbids her, mocks her uppitiness, and tears her dress to shreds and leave the young orphan in tears.
+But, just before departing for the party, her evil family forbids her, mocks her uppitiness, tears her dress to shreds and leaves the young orphan home alone in tears.

-Thankfully, just as despair is about to set in, her Fairy Godmother appears.
+Thankfully, just as despair is about to set in, Cinderella's Fairy Godmother appears.
 With a flick of her wand, the godmother transforms Cinderella’s ragged clothes into a dazzling gown and a pair of sparkling glass slippers.
-The godmother also creates a carriage and a team of horses so her mistreated goddaughter will go to the ball in style.
+The godmother also creates a carriage and a team of horses so her mistreated goddaughter will go to the ball in royal style.

 At the party, Cinderella captivates everyone with her beauty and grace, especially the Prince.
 The two glide across the floor and whisper sweet nothings in each other’s ears.
-Sadly though, the spell that gave Cinderella her dress and entourage ends, making the shy orphan flee the ballroom.
-The Prince is left with only a glass slipper to remember her by.
+Sadly though, the spell that gave Cinderella her dress and entourage ends.
+The shy orphan flees the ballroom, leaving the Prince with only a glass slipper to remember her by.

-The heartbroken king to be is determined to find his true love and orders his men to search the entire kingdom for the girl who fits the glass slipper.
+The heartbroken boy is determined to find his true love and orders his men to search the entire kingdom for the girl who fits the glass slipper.

 They eventually get to Cinderella’s house.
-The wicked stepmother has gotten wise that her stepdaughter is the Prince’s heartthrob, and so locks the unfortunate orphan in the attic.
+The wicked stepmother has gotten wise that her stepdaughter is the Prince’s heartthrob, and so locks her stepdaughter in the attic.
 To the rescue come Cinderella's friends who steal the key and open the attic door.
 Cinderella can now ask the Prince’s men if she can try on the glass slipper.
 But, just as she’s about to, the evil stepmother smashes the precious mememto.

 To which Cinderella responds by revealing she has the other slipper.